Port Security Unit: Shoreside Security Division

-The Shoreside Security Division consists of Maritime Law Enforcement Specialists (MEs), led by a division officer (DIVO) and assistant division officer (ADIVO).
+The Shoreside Security Division consists of Maritime Law Enforcement Specialists, led by a division officer and assistant division officer.
 It is subdivided into squads with 3 four-person fireteams each.
 Each squad and fireteam has a designated squad or fireteam leader.

-Members of the Shoreside Security Division use a variety of light and crew-served weapons, including 7.62mm M240B Machine Guns,.50 caliber M2 Machine Guns, M4 Carbines, .40 S&W SIG Sauer P229R DAK Service Pistols, 40mm M203 grenade launchers, and 12 Gauge Remington 870 Shotguns.

 Weapons Division

 The Weapons Division ensures that the unit is properly armed, equipped, and trained for exercises, operations, or incidents that the PSU may respond to.
-The Weapons Division consists of a Weapons Officer (WEPO) and multiple Gunner's Mates (GMs).
-The division maintains a variety of weaponry, including the .50 caliber M2 Machine Gun, 7.62mm M240B Machine Gun, M4 Carbine, M16A2 Rifle, 12 Gauge Remington 870 shotgun (lethal and non-lethal), 40mm M203 grenade launcher, and the .40 S&W SIG Sauer P229R DAK service pistol.
+The Weapons Division consists of a weapons officer and multiple gunner's mates.

 Operations

+Sustainability

-PSUs are capable of worldwide deployment in national defense regional contingency environments.
-PSUs conduct layered defensive operations to protect High Value Assets (HVAs) within the protected waters of a port or harbor.
+Port Security Units are capable of worldwide deployment in national defense regional contingency environments.
+PSUs conduct layered defensive operations to protect HVAs within the protected waters of a port or harbor.
 Operating environments include operations from shore sites, barges, or other moored platforms (including oil platforms).
-PSUs typically have enough supplies to operate between 15 to 30 days without resupply.
+PSUs typically have enough supplies to operate between 15 and 30 days without resupply.

+Support

-PSUs will normally operate independently but may operate with U.S. Navy Navy Expeditionary Combat Command (NECC).
+PSUs will normally operate independently but may operate with U.S. Navy Expeditionary Combat Command.
 PSUs are capable of conducting continuous boat operations with three or four boats underway simultaneously.
 An additional boat will be crewed and mechanically ready at all times as a ready response boat.
 The remainder of the boats may be undergoing maintenance or repair or used for spares.
 Boat hulls can be expected on station (not including transit and maintenance time) 18 hours per day when more than one boat is undergoing maintenance.
 During high threat conditions, PSUs are capable of conducting continuous operations with four operational boats for a maximum period of 24 hours.

+Port Security Qualification Badge

+There are two qualification badges authorized for Port Security Unit members; enlisted members wear pewter color insignia and officers wear gold color insignia.
+The badge is only earned by a small number of Coast Guardsmen (approx. 1%) and is primarily a Coast Guard Reserve qualification badge.